The Dispatch Edition #1: Shipwrecks, The Armistice & Haunted Museums

 I actually met Noah nearly a decade ago browsing Eventbrite for things to do.
 Among the MLM seminars in hotel conference rooms across London, I saw an entry for a Ghost Tour of the British Museum.
 I signed up (of course) and been on the tour more than once, since.
 In the years since we became friends, I was delighted to learn that Ghost Tours of the British Museum had morphed into Ghosts of the British Museum: A True Story of Colonial Loot and Restless Objects (Hachette, 2024), a book described by New York Times bestselling author Dr Lindsey Fitzharris as a 'heady cocktail of history and folklore that leaves a haunting aftertaste.'

-Our picks from the public archives, remastered –
+Our picks from the picture archives, remastered –

 Parliament Square, November 1918